File converter / Documents / Images / Convert to TIFF / DOC converter / TIFF to DOC

 Download your doc file

-Please wait for the conversion to complete, then click on the download button to obtain your converted file in the doc format.
+Please wait for the conversion to be completed, then click on the download button to get your converted file in the doc format.

-Simply drag and drop your tiff files onto the webpage, and you'll be able to convert them to doc or over 250 different file formats, all without having to register, provide an email address, or include a watermark.
+Just drag and drop your tiff files onto the webpage, and you'll have the capability to convert them to doc or over 250 different file formats, all without the need to register, provide an email address, or include a watermark.

-As soon as you upload your tiff files, we instantly delete them.
-Converted files are then deleted after 24 hours.
-Furthermore, we ensure that all file transfers are secure through advanced SSL encryption.
+Immediately upon uploading your tiff files, we delete them without delay.
+Converted files are then removed after 24 hours.
+Additionally, we ensure that all file transfers are secure through advanced SSL encryption.

-You don't have to go through the hassle of installing any software.
-We handle all tiff to doc conversions in the cloud, which means that none of your computer's resources will be used in the process.
+There's no need to go through the inconvenience of installing any software.
+We conveniently handle all tiff to doc conversions in the cloud, which implies that none of your computer's resources will be consumed in the process.

 Tagged Image File Format